dhavalsharma97/ModernWebDevelopmentFrameworks/Assignment 3/README.md

 # Assignment 3
 This assignment focuses on getting us know more about **CSS**.
-It has two parts.
+It contains two parts.
 The first one just contains a simple HTML and CSS file.
 The second one is for the Vecta Corp website that we have been building previously.
 It contains an **index.html** file for the home page of Vecta Corporation, **aboutus.html** for the company overview, **pricing.html** for the pricing information, **solutions.html** for the product information and **contactus.html** for the contact information.

 ## Installation
 * git clone _[Github_Address][Vecta_Address]_